Congolese rumba: Impact of radio broadcasting and international recording companies

-1945 photo spread from Nos Images, a weekly magazine printed in French and the four main languages of the Belgian Congo (Lingala, Kiswahili, Kikongo, and Tshiluba).
-The images celebrate the fifth anniversary of Radio Congo Belge pour les Indigènes' (RCBI) African Program, showing the station's record library, a wall of listener photos and letters, and studio scenes, including Pauline Lisanga, RCBI's first female voice and a singer of emerging Congolese music, reading requests live.

 In the early 1940s, the music of Cuban son groups, such as Sexteto Habanero, Trio Matamoros, and Los Guaracheros de Oriente, was played on Radio Congo Belge in Léopoldville, quickly gaining nationwide popularity.
 Congolese musicians began to transpose aspects of Cuban son, including piano sounds, drum patterns, and trumpet phrasing, to electric guitars and saxophones.
 They occasionally performed in phonetic Spanish or French.
 Gradually, however, they infused the music with local rhythms and melodies, progressively bestowing it with local nuances.
 Although maringa dance music bore no significant relation to Cuban rumba, it became known as "Congolese rumba" due to the frequent mislabeling of imported records by Sexteto Habanero and Trio Matamoros as "rumba".
+The music historian Gary Stewart noted that the exact origin of this naming confusion remains unclear.
+The Mexican producer Eduardo Llerenas, who collected sones for his Corason label, believed it came from record companies incorrectly labeling the music.
+For example, Don Azpiazú's version of "El Manicero" ("the peanut vendor") was marketed as a "Rumba Fox-trot", even though it was actually a son composition.
+However, many other GV releases were identified correctly as son.
+Stewart also suggested that Congolese audiences may simply have preferred the word "rumba" because it sounded more dance-oriented and familiar.
+Among French-speaking Congolese as well as Spanish speakers, son was understood only as a general word meaning "sound".
+Whatever the reason, Congolese audiences gradually began grouping all Cuban music under the label of rumba, much in the same way that many styles of Congolese popular music later came to be grouped under the term "soukous".
+During this period, Congolese musicians "temporarily" experimented with other Caribbean and Latin American genres such as biguine and merengue.
 Musicologist Kazadi wa Mukuna emphasized that Congolese rumba remained fundamentally rooted in maringa, with Latin forms functioning chiefly as pedagogical models for mastering new instruments and arrangements.
 Once these skills were assimilated, the foreign idioms were largely abandoned due to their limited compatibility with Congolese musical aesthetics.
-The persistence of the term "rumba" owed more to recording industry marketing than to stylistic fidelity.
 Franco Luambo later articulated this distinction, remarking: "Many people think they hear a Latin sound in our music.
 Maybe they are thinking of the horns.
 Yet the horns are only playing vocal parts in our singing style.
 The melody follows the tonality of Lingala, the guitar parts are African and so is the rumba rhythm.
 Where is the Latin?"
-Among the pioneering figures of this formative period were Paul Kamba, Zacharie Elenga, and Antoine Wendo Kolosoy.
+Among the pioneering figures of this formative period were Antoine Kasongo Kitenge, Paul Kamba, Zacharie Elenga, and Antoine Wendo Kolosoy.
 Elenga, in particular, transformed Congolese rumba by introducing the guitar solo and developing ensemble arrangements that included rhythm and lead guitars, double bass, saxophone, and percussion.